Black Holes as Catalysts for Cosmic String Detection and Axion Dark Matter Genesis: Conclusion

 \section{Conclusion}

 This study investigates a Schwarzschild black hole encircled by a circular cosmic axion string, where the string’s equation of motion and extremal values for loop size have been analysed.
-As the string contracts, developing kinks, it emits axion radiation, with energy output governed by the black hole’s mass, loop size, and decay constant.
-The results quantify emitted energies across PBHs and SMBHs for a range of axion decay constants, providing a numerical basis to explore the extent to which these processes may contribute to galactic dark matter halos.

-While the emitted axion energy shows promising magnitudes, it remains an open question whether this mechanism can fully account for the dark matter observed in galaxies.
-The presence of a central black hole significantly influences decay times and energy output, suggesting potential observational signatures in both particle and gravitational wave channels.
+Our results demonstrate that as the string contracts, the resulting formation of kinks serves as a powerful engine for axion radiation, with an energy output sensitive to the black hole mass, the loop's geometric scale, and the axion decay constant.

+Numerical results across the mass spectrum—ranging from Primordial Black Holes (PBHs) to Supermassive Black Holes (SMBHs)—quantify a significant axion and GW radiation into the surrounding environment.
+The presence of a central mass not only accelerates the decay chronology of these loops but also modifies the total power spectrum of the emitted axions.
+These findings point toward a promising multi-messenger observational landscape, where the characteristic high-energy particle background is accompanied by distinct gravitational wave signatures.

 Future work will need to incorporate more complex string configurations and evolving system parameters to rigorously test the viability of axion emission from black hole-cosmic string systems as a dominant dark matter genesis mechanism.